flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 feedback and sense of accomplishment will give you the motivation to stick with it and learn the hard stuff.
 Frameworks provide this guidance by creating a safe path around all the quicksand and pit traps that you can stumble into when creating an app.

-I apologize for going on about this so much.
-I feel strongly about it.
-Clojure does not have a reputation for beginner-friendliness, despite the incredible efforts of many people in the community to make it more accessible.
-The strain of anti-beginner-friendliness that's present is unnecessary, and I think it can and should change.
-Creating or adapting tools to help beginners is not stupid.
-(That doesn't mean I think anybody is obligated to do that work.)
-I want to welcome and embrace beginners.
-I want them to be able to quickly make cool stuff.
 Frameworks help beginners.
 This is a feature, not a bug.

 ## A Clojure Framework